 Check out our guide below, give them a try, and feel the weird magic of CGS for yourself.

-How to do a Clean Grip Snatch
+How to Do a Clean Grip or Close Grip Snatch

 Points of Performance